 2. The fee for renewal of licensure

-or registration as a surgical assistant shall be $70 $135, and certification as a surgical technologist $70.
-Renewals shall be due in the birth month of the licensee or registrant certificate holder in each even-numbered year.
+or certification as a surgical assistant shall be $70 $135 and for certification as a surgical technologist, it shall be $70.
+Renewals shall be due in the birth month of the licensee or certificate holder in each even-numbered year.
 For 2020, the renewal fee shall be $54.

 3. The additional fee for processing a late renewal application within one renewal cycle shall be